Deportation Attorney in New York City

-When you are in the United States on a visa issued by the United States government, and have committed certain types of offenses, you may lose your immigration status and be deported back to your country of origin.
-Whether you already have a green card (permanent residency) or a non-immigrant work visa (e.g. H-1B) or a student visa (e.g. F-1), a conviction could mean deportation.
+When you are in the United States on a visa issued by the United States government and you have committed certain types of offenses, you may lose your immigration status and be deported back to your country of origin.
+Whether you already have a Green Card (permanent residency) or a non-immigrant work visa (e.g. H-1B) or a student visa (e.g. F-1), a conviction could mean deportation.
 Removal proceedings could also mean that you may never be permitted to re-enter the United States after you’ve left the country.
 Removal proceedings are initiated by the U.S. Immigration and Customs Enforcement (ICE), which are part of the Department of Homeland Security.

-Breaches of American law that can form the basis of removal proceedings typically fall into two categories: deportable offenses (crimes), and violations of immigration laws or regulations.
+Breaches of American law that can form the basis for removal proceedings typically fall into two categories: violations of immigration laws or regulations and deportable offenses (crimes).

 The most common deportable offenses include the following:

-Of the various crimes that constitute deportable offenses, that of a “Crime Involving Moral Turpitude” (CMT for short) is the least clearly defined.
-Which means that it can be interpreted by the prosecutor’s office and criminal judge in the broadest way, such that conviction is more likely.
-Generally, these are crimes that “shock the public conscience” and which is inherently base, depraved or vile.
+Of the various crimes that constitute deportable offenses, that of a “crime involving moral turpitude” (CMT for short) is the least clearly defined.
+This means that it can be interpreted by the prosecutor’s office and criminal judge in the broadest way, such that conviction is more likely.
+Generally, these are crimes that “shock the public conscience” and that are inherently base, depraved, or vile.
 Again, with such broad definitions and a failure of the courts to define it with any real legal precision, CMT crimes can sometimes be very difficult to fight.

-If you are charged with a crime in New York City, you’re likely to receive what is called a “Desk Appearance Ticket” (DAT) for the alleged crime you’ve committed.
+If you are charged with a crime in New York City, you’re likely to receive what is called a “desk appearance ticket” (DAT) for the alleged crime you’ve committed.
 In New York City, a DAT is issued to you when you’ve been arrested but not convicted.
 It is typically issued for a misdemeanor.
-It directs you to appear in criminal court for your arraignment i.e. you must appear before a criminal judge.
+It directs you to appear in criminal court for your arraignment, meaning you must appear before a criminal judge.

 Note that removal proceedings are heard in an immigration court, which is separate from the criminal court that hears the criminal case against you.
 Removal hearings typically take place after criminal hearings and are civil (administrative) proceedings, not criminal.

 If you’re arrested and detained by ICE for immigration-related offenses (e.g. overstaying your visa, entering the country illegally), then it’s usually the case that the NTA is served on you when you are processed and put into detention.
-If you’re at entry points into the US (e.g. airport or sea port or border crossing), if the USCBP officials have detected that you’ve committed a deportable offense or breaches an immigration law, they can detain you and issue you an NTA.
+If you’re at entry points into the U.S. (e.g. airport or sea port or border crossing), if the USCBP officials have detected that you’ve committed a deportable offense or breaches of immigration law, they can detain you and issue you an NTA.
 In some cases, the USCIS will send you an NTA when your application for a change or extension of immigration status has been denied and effectively makes you in breach of immigration rules or regulations.
-Every case is unique and having an immigration lawyer clarify your situation is crucial to your ability to defend removal proceedings.
+Every case is unique and having a New York City deportation lawyer clarify your situation is crucial to your ability to defend removal proceedings.

-Removal proceedings begin when you are served with an NTA from the US immigration authorities.
-The NTA will provide details as to why the US government is filing to remove you and deport you back to your country to origin.
+Removal proceedings begin when you are served with an NTA from the U.S. immigration authorities.
+The NTA will provide details as to why the U.S. government is filing to remove you and deport you back to your country of origin.
 Note that while the NTA triggers the start of the process, your actual appearance before an immigration judge is dictated by the date of your hearing.
 At times, it may take up to a year for the authorities to set an appearance (first) court date.
-You MUST appear in court on your court date; failure to do so has serious consequences, including the immigration judge ordering that you be deported immediately without a hearing.
+You must appear in court on your court date.
+Failure to do so has serious consequences, including the immigration judge ordering that you be deported immediately without a hearing.